alfonsobries/vue-tailwind-docs/content/workflow.md

 ## Working with classes

-The `classes` prop have similar behavior as default `class` attribute, this means that it accepts the classes in the same syntax that [Vue accepts](https://vuejs.org/v2/guide/class-and-style.html), (also when you define the classes in the global template)
+The `classes` prop accepts the classes in the same syntax that [Vue accepts](https://vuejs.org/v2/guide/class-and-style.html) for the native `class` attribute.
+(This also applies to the global theme).

 ### Single tag elements